zzhou007/links/links.md

 Inodes are around 128 bytes of data.
 ###Example
 ![Alt text](pictures/inode_ex.jpg?raw=true)
-add explnation here~!!
+In this picture, you can see foo.txt is a file with the inode number 1234 linking to the datablock containing hellow world.
+There is also a directory cs100 with the inode number 2345 linking to a datablock contaning bar.txt.
 #Data Blocks
-Data blocks in unix are 1024 bytes.
+Data blocks in unix are usually 1024, 2048, or 4096 bytes.
 As you can see, data blocks stores data.
 If you want to store data less than or equal to 1024 bytes, it takes up one block.
 The amount of blocks it takes up is the amount of data you want to store divided by 1024 bytes rounded to the nearest block.